m64p/m64p.github.io/index.md

 Give it a try, you won't be disappointed.
 There is no installer, just unzip and play!

-I am only aware of 5 games that work on Project64 and not here:
+I am only aware of 3 games that work on Project64 and not here:
 * All-Star Baseball 2000
 * All-Star Baseball 2001
 * NFL Quarterback Club 99
-* International Track & Field 2000
-* Midway's Greatest Arcade Hits Vol. 1

 Unless you'd like to play one of those games, this should provide you a good alternative to Project64.